-A Delaware promissory note defines the terms of an arrangement where a lender loans a sum of money to a borrower with the latter promising to pay back the former by a certain date.
+A Delaware promissory note is an arrangement where a borrower borrows a sum of money from a lender with the promise to pay it back by a certain date.
 The note establishes the amount of the loan, the amount of interest charged, the frequency of payments, any late fees that apply, and collateral (if any).

 - Interest & Usury Laws: Title 6, Chapter 23

 - Usury Rate (§ 2301(a)): In excess of 5% over the Federal Reserve discount rate.

 - Usury Rate for Unsecured Loans over $100,000 (§ 2301(c)): No maximum.